CalebFunderburk/Note-Taker/README.md

 ### User Story

-As a user looking for a way to keep track of notes, I would like an application that allows me to write things down, store them for later to edit them if I would like, or delete them if needed.
+As a user looking for a way to keep track of notes, I would like an application that allows me to write things down, store them for later to edit them, or delete them as needed.
 When I am on the homepage, I am presented with a clean slate and a button to add a note.
 Once I have added a note, I can either edit that note, delete it, or create a new one.

 ### Features